sjcowtan/biomkrAccrual/README.md

 # biomkrAccrual
-## Predicting accrual for biomarker-driven adaptive umbrella trials
+## Predicting accrual for multi-site adaptive clinical trials with arm eligibility defined by biomarkers